dasycarpum/docker-pyqt6/README.md

 ## Docker Hub Repository
 Visit the [docker-pyqt6 Docker Hub Repository](https://hub.docker.com/repository/docker/dasycarpum/pyqt6/general) for more details and image downloads.
-The *dasycarpum/pyqt6:alone* image corresponds to v1, while the *dasycarpum/pyqt6:postgresql* image corresponds to v2.
+The *dasycarpum/pyqt6:alone* image corresponds to v1, while the *dasycarpum/pyqt6:postgresql* image corresponds to v2, and the *dasycarpum/pyqt6:plot* image corresponds to v3.

 ## How to use v1 on Linux
 *Tested on Ubuntu 22.04*